What to expect during your visit

 When arriving at Fenton House and Garden please have your ticket ready to show our staff as either a printed copy or on your phone.
 If you’re a member, you’ll also need to show your membership card.
 You'll be asked to show these at the gate where volunteers will be waiting to welcome you.

-From Friday 21 May, the starting time on your ticket is the time of your short welcome and informal introduction, on the hour.
+The starting time on your ticket is the time of your short welcome and informal introduction, on the hour.
 Please arrive 10 minutes before your introduction to be booked in.
 At the end of your introduction and house visit, you are welcome to spend as much time in the garden as you like until closing time.
 Exploring the house is optional so you are welcome to arrive, show your ticket and head straight into the garden instead.

 Please note that there is no car parking at Fenton House.
 The closest car park is Jack Straw's Car Park, which is a 10-minute walk away.
 The car park is owned and run by the City of London Corporation and charges apply.